Understand Medicaid’s Look-Back Period; Penalties, Exceptions & State Variances

 While the federal government establishes basic parameters for the Medicaid program, each state sets their own rules within these parameters.
 This means all 50 states do not have the same rules for their Medicaid programs, nor do they have the same rules for their Look-Back Period.

-In 2024, there are only two exceptions to the 60-month “look back”.
+In 2025, there are only two exceptions to the 60-month “look back”.
 California is one exception, and while the state has a much more lenient Look-Back Period of 30-months (2.5 years), it is currently being phased out altogether.
 By July of 2026, there will be no Look-Back Period.
 Furthermore, CA’s “look back” only applies to Nursing Home Medicaid.
 New York is the other exception, and while the state has a 60-month “look back” for Nursing Home Medicaid, there currently is no “look back” for Community Medicaid, the program through which state residents receive long-term home and community based services.
-No sooner than March 31, 2024, the state plans to implement a 30-month Look-Back Period for this program.
+The state, however, plans to implement a 30-month Look-Back Period sometime in 2025 for this program.

 The “Penalty Divisor”, which is used to calculate the Penalty Period for violating the Look-Back Rule, also varies by state.
 It is tied to the average cost of nursing home care in one’s state.
 A state may use a daily and/or monthly Penalty Divisor.
 See state-specific Penalty Divisors.
 There is no limit to the length of the Penalty Period.